-It's very exciting to be working a show or riding in a show - local, national, or international.
-It's busy, nutty, dirty, exhausting, and fun.
+- It’s very exciting to be working a show or riding in a show – local, national, or international.
+Or riding in one.
+It’s busy, nutty, dirty, exhausting, and fun.
 You will see a lot, and learn a lot.
-One of your duties will be to stand ringside, just in case, and touch up your horse and rider before they go into the "big ring".
+One of your duties will be to stand ringside, just in case, and touch up your horse and rider before they go into the “big ring”.
 Your best friend in this case?
 A bucket.
 A backpack.
 Or an apron with lots of pockets and space.
-And maybe even flowery frills.

-- Hoof pick with brush.
+- Hoof pick with a brush.
 If your rider may want you to pick the feet.
-Lots of warm ups are not the quality of the show ring, and may contain stones.
-Use the brush to get rid off the dirt and reapply polish if your rider wants that.
+Lots of warm-ups are not the quality of the show ring and may contain stones.
+Use the brush to get rid of the dirt and reapply hoof polish.

 - Damp towel.
-For rider's boots, stirrups, and errant slobber globs.
+For boots, stirrups, and errant slobber globs.

 The “hurry up and wait” part of being a Groom!